 Index KPIs are designed to give a simplified summary of multi-measure situations.
 Put another way, we have a bunch of KPIs that we're monitoring on a weekly basis but now we find a way to roll them all up into one metric, an index, representing them all.
 So instead of monitoring each KPI individually, we monitor the index.
 What a time-saver!

-Here are some performance indexes you have probably stumbled across without even noticing that they are indexes...
+Here are some index KPI examples you have probably stumbled across without even noticing that they are index KPIs...